fqantonio/GoingInductive/README.md

 **`Academic results`** - weight average variable directly related to the other variables: TEST, LAB and BEHAV.

-Cognitive Load Theory - Cognitive load theory provides empirically-based guidelines that help instructional designers decrease extraneous cognitive load during learning and thus refocus the learner's attention toward germane materials, thereby increasing germane (schema related) cognitive load.
+**`Cognitive Load Theory`** - Cognitive load theory provides empirically-based guidelines that help instructional designers decrease extraneous cognitive load during learning and thus refocus the learner's attention toward germane materials, thereby increasing germane (schema related) cognitive load.
 This theory differentiates between three types of cognitive load: intrinsic cognitive load, germane cognitive load, and extraneous cognitive load;

-**`Multiintelligences Theory`** - Multiple intelligences refers to a theory describing the different ways students learn and acquire information.
+**`Multi Intelligences Theory`** - Multiple intelligences refers to a theory describing the different ways students learn and acquire information.
 These multiple intelligences range from the use of words, numbers, pictures and music, to the importance of social interactions, introspection, physical movement and being in tune with nature;

 **`Brain Based Learning`** - refers to teaching methods, lesson designs, and school programs that are based on the latest neurologic scientific research about how the brain learns;